Sarenaoberoi/AgentBasedModeling/finalproject.md

 <img width="1140" alt="Screen Shot 2020-11-20 at 3 52 02 PM" src="https://user-images.githubusercontent.com/60228365/99850014-9908d800-2b4a-11eb-84d4-8eafe1739a4b.png">

 Above is an image of my Origin-Destination Matrix.
 The top row (x axis) represents origins, while the columns (y axis) represent destinations.
-The boxes with NA represent the migration from the SAME origin and destination.
-The boxes without NA represent the predictive value of migration from one origin (row) to a destination (column).
-Lastly, below I have an animation of movement around the country of Uganda.
+The boxes with NA represent the migration from the an origin point that is the SAME as the destination point.
+The boxes wihtout NA (numeric vaules) represent the predictive value of migration from one origin (row) to a destination (column).
+Lastly, below I have included an animation of movement around the country of Uganda.
 My animation only shows the movement of one point from the origin point to a destination.
 In the future, I hope to be able to create the same animation with multiple points moving across Uganda.
+This animation was very cool to make!

 The Animation!